• 107 Posts

 • DeepSNR

-• more curves
+• some more curves

-• DynamicCrop onto just the galaxy
+• DynamicCrop in on just the core region

 Places where I host my other images: